 You may be able to deduct certain Traditional IRA contributions from your taxable income.
 For the income limits associated with deductible contributions, see .
 Fidelity issues Form 5498, IRA Contribution Information, showing your contribution amounts and other information about your Fidelity IRAs.
-For help with this statement, see Form 5498 guide for IRA contributions.
+For help with this statement, see the IRS Instructions for Form 5498 (PDF).

 Deduct IRA contributions made up to April 18

 Note that the deadline to make deductible contributions for a given tax year is the tax filing deadline.
 For 2016 that date is April 18, 2017.
 Most other deductions are only allowed for transactions completed within the tax year, by December 31.

 Enter the deduction amount on line 32 of your 1040 or on line 17 if you use the 1040A.
 If you made non-deductible contributions, you will need to file Form 8606 (see the 1040 instructions for details).

 When it comes time to withdraw from your Traditional IRA, any contributions you deducted and any earnings will be fully taxable.
 For any withdrawals of nondeductible contributions, only the earnings will be taxable.